Skip to main content

 Speaker Disclosures:

-Financial: Dr. Janina Fisher has an employment relationship with the Sensorimotor Psychotherapy Institute.
+Financial: Dr. Janina Fisher is an international expert and consultant on Trauma and Dissociation.
 She is a consultant for Khiron House Clinics and the Massachusetts Department of MH Restraint and Seclusion Initiative.
 Dr. Fisher receives royalties as a published author.
 She receives a speaking honorarium, recording royalties and book royalties from Psychotherapy Networker and PESI, Inc. Dr. Fisher has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Janina Fisher is on the advisory board for the Trauma Research Foundation.
 She is a patron of the Bowlby Center.